 - Or other reasons

-Your dependent children are covered until age 21 or 23 if they are full-time students.
+Your dependent children are covered until age 22.
 If you die, your family members can continue their coverage.

 Who is Eligible for FEDVIP?